 Where Do I Start?

 When it comes to finding your family of origin, everyone has a different reason to begin their search.
 Most do not know where to begin.
-A simple google search comes back with advice on social media searches, private investigators, ancestry sites and agency support.
+A simple google search comes back with advice on social media searches, private investigators, ancestry sites, and agency support.
 Each person is different.
-Sometimes the easiest way to jumpstart a search is by using a professional who is highly trained, licensed and vetted.
-Licensed private investors, ancestry sites, ancestry professionals or adoption agency staff are an easy way to jumpstart the process by taking what little (or maybe a great deal) of the information you have and getting you on the right path with any or all of the answers you need.
+Sometimes the easiest way to jumpstart a search is by using a professional who is highly trained, licensed, and vetted.
+Licensed private investors, ancestry sites, ancestry professionals, or adoption agency staff are an easy way to jumpstart the process by taking what little (or maybe a great deal) of the information you have and get you on the right path with any or all of the answers you need.
 Many of these professionals can also facilitate a search and reunion, which can make the entire process seamless.

 What If I Want to Start Slow?

 If you want to start the process in your time and speed, you may want to begin gathering all of the information you have regarding the adoption.
-In addition to non-identifying information you may have from your agency, adoption attorney or adopted parents, compile any additional information you may have whether you think it is helpful now or not.
+In addition to non-identifying information you may have from your agency, the adoption attorney, or adopted parents, compile any additional information you may have whether you think it is helpful now or not.